 Sir Winston Churchill was born at Blenheim Palace in 1874.
 Grandson of the 7th duke, he was also a close friend of the 9th Duke and Duchess.
 Winston spent a considerable amount of time at the Palace throughout his life and proposed to his wife Clementine in the Temple of Diana.

 Winston Churchill is buried, alongside other members of the Churchill family, at St Martin’s, Bladon, just outside Blenheim Palace grounds.
 A small church in a village of just under 800 people, it welcomes thousands of visitors from around the world every year to the burial place of Winston Churchill and the Churchill family.

-The Winston Churchill Memorial Trust was set up in 1965 as his national memorial and living legacy.
-The Trust carries forward his legacy by funding up to 150 British citizens each year from all walks of life to travel overseas on a project of their own choosing, in order to develop their knowledge, and expertise and bring back best practice for the benefit of others in their UK professions and communities.
-Successful applicants must demonstrate sufficient knowledge, and the commitment, character and the tenacity to travel globally in pursuit of new and better ways of tackling a wide range of current challenges facing the UK, and on return being leaders and role models to deliver benefits to others.
+The Winston Churchill Memorial Trust (WCMT) was set up when Sir Winston Churchill died in 1965 as his national memorial.
+WCMT carries forward his legacy by funding up to 150 British citizens each year from all backgrounds to travel overseas to gain knowledge, experience and best practice to inspire positive change in their UK professions and communities, and society as a whole.
+Successful applicants must demonstrate the commitment, the character and the tenacity to travel globally in pursuit of new and better ways of tackling a wide range of challenges facing us today, and upon their return work to transform and improve aspects of today’s society.

 The ESU brings together and empowers people of different languages and cultures.
 They work principally with young people in the UK and internationally, helping them to gain the skills and confidence in communications to reach their full potential.
 Worldwide, their members and alumni engage in dialogue and the exchange of ideas and opinions using English as a common language.